Nottingham’s Department of Classics incorporates scholars of international standing and several dedicated research centres and institutes.

 In the REF2014 (Research Excellence Framework), the department was ranked equal fourth among UK Classics departments for world-leading research; making us equal second among Classics departments outside Oxbridge.

-Our research interests cover a broad range of topics in the study of Classical Antiquity and members of the Department welcome inquiries from potential research students, post-doctoral researchers or academic collaborators in these specialist areas.
+Our research interests cover a broad range of topics in the study of Classical Antiquity and members of the Department welcome enquiries from potential research students, post-doctoral researchers or academic collaborators in these specialist areas.

 Key research strengths and expertise